 Periodical performance reports are not enough for enterprises to feel confident in the health, compliance with the contracted SLA, and overall performance of their systems.
 Having full, real-time transparency dashboards into which systems are healthy, and which might require more attention, increases a business’ trust and loyalty to the MSP they are working with.

 For example, if a certain system was down for an hour and the enterprise’s users had to call to notify the MSP of the failure, by then it could have already caused significant damage.
 This would have been reduced or avoided completely had the source of the issue been detected early before the effects grow and the situation escalates.
 Companies often complain about a lack of awareness of problems when working with certain MSPs, and this is a sure-fire way to avoid that.

-Image 1: Example of a real-time report on system health and performance
+Image 1: Example of a real-time report in Avantra on system health and performance

 MSPs that offer management of SAP running on cloud and hybrid (on-premise and cloud) environments can help customers looking to save on costs and increase efficiency.
 Providing services such as SAP cloud migration and performance-based cloud scaling means businesses can manage a hybrid landscape, shifting between on-cloud and on-premise, and save on costs.
 Visibility into systems’ performance means their customers get complete visibility while their landscape automatically scales according to their needs, optimizing resource use and costs.